MilenaBaldeva/Air-Quality-Analysis/README.md

 Red: Unhealthy
 Purple: Very Unhealthy
 Maroon: Hazardous
-• Interactive filter: Clicking on a city filters the entire dashboard to show detailed data for that location.
+• Interactive filter: Clicking on one or multiple city filters the entire dashboard to show detailed data for that location.

 *📈 Line Chart – Average AQI Over Time*
 • Shows trends in average AQI over time.